conda/conda/docs/source/build.rst

 Preprocessing selectors
 ~~~~~~~~~~~~~~~~~~~~~~~

-In addition, you can add selectors to each line, which are used as part of a
+In addition, you can add selectors to any line, which are used as part of a
 preprocessing stage.
 Before the yaml file is read, each selector is evaluated,
 and if it is False, the line that it is on is removed.
 A selector is of the
 form ``# [<selector>]`` at the end of a line.